neilscudder/wpspx/README.md

 - Spektrix API key
 - Valid Spektrix .crt file
 - Valid Spektrix .key file
-- The API URL endpoint for your custome account
+- The API URL endpoint for your customer account

 Getting Started / Installation
 ------------------------------

-- Upload wpspx to the /wp-content/plugins/ directory
+- Upload WPSPX to the /wp-content/plugins/ directory
-- Upload you Signed SSL certificates from Spektrix to the server outside of the root folder (eg: before public_html)
+- Upload your Signed SSL certificates from Spektrix to the server outside of the root folder (eg: before public_html)
 - Activate the plugin through the 'Plugins' menu in WordPress
-- Visit the settings page under Settings > wpspx
+- Visit the settings page under Settings > WPSPX
 - Enter your API Key, account name (endpoint), and the path to your signed Spektrix certificates.
 - Add your first show
 - Check the [Wiki](https://github.com/pixelpudu/wpspx/wiki) for further information and some documentation